Friday, March 21, 2025

 My Rating & Thoughts:

-(I borrowed a copy of this book through Audible; opinions expressed
+(I borrowed this book through Kindle Unlimited; opinions expressed

 in this review are my honest opinion and completely my own.)